VMFormer: End-to-End Video Matting with Transformer: Experiments

-\textbf{Transformer Encoder} The transformer encoder and decoder are based on Deformable DETR~\cite{zhu2020deformable}, we adopt multi-scale deformable self-attention to replace multi-head attention for faster convergence and efficient computing.
-We set the channel $C=256$, the number of attention head $M=8$ and the number of key sampling points $K=4$ for each multi-scale deformable attention module. \\
+\textbf{Transformer Encoder} The transformer encoder and decoder are based on Deformable DETR~\cite{zhu2020deformable}.
+We adopt multi-scale deformable self-attention to replace multi-head attention for faster convergence and efficient computing.
+We set the channel $C=256$, the number of attention head $M=8$, and the number of key sampling points $K=4$ for each multi-scale deformable attention module.

-\textbf{Transformer Decoder} The number of queries are set to be 5 for training at the transformer decoder with channels $C=256$ to be compatible with the length $T=5$ of training samples.
-The positional embedding has the same dimensions to the queries.
-During feed-forward propagation, both the self-attention and cross-attention are implemented based on multi-scale deformable attention module, in which the number of attention head $M=8$ and the number of key sampling points $K=4$. \\
+\textbf{Transformer Decoder} The number of queries is set to be 5 for training at the transformer decoder with channels $C=256$ to be compatible with the length $T=5$ of training samples.
+The positional embedding has the same dimensions as the queries.
+During feed-forward propagation, both the self-attention and cross-attention are implemented based on a multi-scale deformable attention module, in which the number of attention head $M=8$ and the number of key sampling points $K=4$.

 \textbf{Predictor} After getting learnable queries and the recovered feature maps from the feature pyramid network, we simply multiply queries to feature maps with a batch matrix multiplication implemented based on $\mathtt{torch.einsum}$~\cite{rogozhnikov2021einops}.
-Then, the predicted alpha mattes are upsampled by bilinear interpolation to the original size of input sequences. \\
+Then, the predicted alpha mattes are upsampled by bilinear interpolation to the original size of input sequences.

-\textbf{Loss Functions} For focal loss, we set $\lambda$ to 5 for final models based on ablation experiments on $\lambda$. $\alpha$ and $\gamma$ are set to $0.25$ and $2$, respectively. \\
+\textbf{Loss Functions} For focal loss, we set $\lambda$ to 5 for final models based on ablation experiments on $\lambda$. $\alpha$ and $\gamma$ are set to $0.25$ and $2$, respectively.

-\textbf{Inference} During inference, each video clip for testing has 100 frames and we set $T=20$ for inference on a single RTX A6000 GPU with batch size at 1.
+\textbf{Inference} During inference, each video clip for testing has 100 frames, and we set $T=20$ for inference with input at $512 \times 288$ and $T=5$ for inference with input at $1920 \times 1080$ on a single RTX A6000 GPU with batch size at 1.